cp-algorithms/cp-algorithms/src/data_structures/disjoint_set_union.md

 After painting one requested repaint of a segment, all cells from that segment will point to the cell after the segment.

 Now to solve this problem, we consider the queries **in the reverse order**: from last to first.
-To execute a query, we take help from our DSU.
+This way when we execute a query, we only have to paint exactly the unpainted cells in the subarray $[l; r]$.
+All other cells already contain their final color.
+To quickly iterate over all unpainted cells, we use the DSU.
 We find the left-most unpainted cell inside of a segment, repaint it, and with the pointer we move to the next empty cell to the right.

 Here we can use the DSU with path compression, but we cannot use union by rank / size (because it is important who becomes the leader after the merge).